Tag Archives: Michael Sheen

 Norman (2016), Richard Gere

-Immediately I failed to warm to Norman (Richard Gere).
-Not that I was supposed to warm to him exactly, but the fact that writer / director Joseph Cedar’s Norman Oppenheimer is quite the massive nuisance made continuing to watch this movie quite the challenge.
+Immediately, I failed to warm to Norman (Richard Gere).
+Not that I was supposed to warm to him exactly, but the fact that writer/director Joseph Cedar’s Norman Oppenheimer is quite the massive nuisance made continuing to watch this movie a big challenge.

-I did however find the strength to continue because I wanted to learn about how the life of a small time operator, a.k.a.
-New York fixer, a.k.a. total ‘bull**** artist’ would dramatically change.
-I had to see how his life would change for better and worse after he befriends a young politician at a low point in his life.
+I did, however, find the strength to continue because I wanted to learn about how the life of a small-time operator, a.k.a.
+New York fixer, a.k.a. total ‘bull**** artist’ would dramatically change for better and worse after he befriends a young politician at a low point in his life.

 Watch it if you like or are curious about small time operators, New York fixer types, total ‘bull**** artists’ and that sort of thing.